MattBlack85/astro_monitor/README.md

 # Astro monitor
 A small program that can help you with your astro session.
 The main functionality is the watchdog; if astromonitor notices Kstars is dead il will send a request to notify you via telegram.
+The other cool feature is the backup, astromonitor can backup:
+- your INDI configuration for your devices
+- the profile containing your equipment and setup
+- PHD2 profile
-The other cool feature is the backup, astromonitor can backup your INDI configuration for your devices and the equipment you use for your ekos profile; you can restore them on other PC or when installing the suite again.
+- generic Kstars option (theme, colors, etc.) you can restore them on an other PC or when installing the suite again.

 # Install